-Psychiatric Inpatient Hospital Professional Services means specialty mental health services provided to a member by a licensed mental health professional with hospital admitting privileges while the member is in a hospital receiving psychiatric inpatient hospital services.
-Psychiatric inpatient hospital professional services do not include all specialty mental health services that may be provided in an inpatient setting.
-Psychiatric inpatient hospital professional services do not include routine hospital services or hospital-based ancillary services such as services provided for the purpose of evaluating and managing the mental disorder that resulted in the need for psychiatric inpatient hospital services.
+Psychiatric Inpatient Hospital Professional Services means Specialty Mental Health services provided to a beneficiary by a licensed mental health professional with hospital admitting privileges while the beneficiary is in a hospital receiving psychiatric inpatient hospital services.
+Psychiatric inpatient hospital professional services do not include all Specialty Mental Health services that may be provided in an inpatient setting.
+Psychiatric inpatient hospital services include only those services provided for the purpose of evaluating and managing the mental disorder that resulted in the need for psychiatric inpatient hospital services.
+Psychiatric inpatient hospital professional services do not include routine hospital services or hospital-based ancillary services.